Tech-at-DU/d3-tutorial/04-scales/readme.md

 ## Finding min and max

 This is getting better all the time.
-There are still a couple places where our code is awkward.
+There are still a couple of places where our code is awkward.

 Notice the population scale.
 To get the range we needed to look at the cities.csv and find the largest and smallest values.
 This would not work with more than 10 items.
 It's not going to work if something changes.